Almost all orbits of the Collatz map attain almost bounded values: Introduction

 whenever $\xi$ is not a multiple of $3$ (so in particular the function $x \mapsto e^{-2\pi i \xi x/3^n}$ has mean zero on cosets of $3^{n-1}\Z/3^n\Z$).
 Thus Proposition \ref{f-decay} and Proposition \ref{tv-bound} are in fact equivalent.
 One could also equivalently phrase Proposition \ref{f-decay} in terms of the decay properties of the characteristic function of $\Syrac(\Z_3)$ (which would be defined on the Pontryagin dual $\hat \Z_3 = \Q_3/\Z_3$ of $\Z_3$), but we will not do so here. \end{remark}

 The remaining task is to establish Proposition \ref{f-decay}.
 This turns out to be the most difficult step in the argument, and is carried out in Section \ref{fourier-sec}.
-If the Syracuse random variable
+From \eqref{fn-def}, \eqref{syrac-def} and reversing the order of the random variables $\a_1,\dots,\a_n$ (cf. \eqref{fn-recurse}), we can describe the distribution of the Syracuse random variable by the formula

-(with $(\a_1,\dots,\a_n) \equiv \Geom(2)^n$) was the sum of independent random variables, then the characteristic function of $\Syrac(\Z/3^n\Z)$ would factor as something like a Riesz product of cosines, and its estimation would be straightforward.
+with $(\a_1,\dots,\a_n) \equiv \Geom(2)^n$; this also follows from \eqref{syr3}.
+If this random variable $\Syrac(\Z/3^n\Z)$ was the sum of independent random variables, then the characteristic function of $\Syrac(\Z/3^n\Z)$ would factor as something like a Riesz product of cosines, and its estimation would be straightforward.
 Unfortunately, the expression \eqref{syria} does not obviously resolve into such a sum of independent random variables; however, by grouping adjacent terms $3^{2j-2} 2^{-\a_{[1,2j-1]}}, 3^{2j-1} 2^{-\a_{[1,2j]}}$ in \eqref{syria} into pairs, one can at least obtain a decomposition into the sum of independent expressions once one conditions on the sums $\b_j \coloneqq \a_{2j-1}+\a_{2j}$ (which are iid copies of a Pascal distribution $\Pascal$).
 This lets one express the characteristic functions as an \emph{average} of products of cosines (times a phase), where the average is over trajectories of a certain random walk $\v_1, \v_{[1,2]}, \v_{[1,3]},\dots$ in $\Z^2$ with increments in the first quadrant that we call a \emph{two-dimensional renewal process}.
 If we color certain elements of $\Z^2$ ``white'' when the associated cosines are small, and ``black'' otherwise, then the problem boils down to ensuring that this renewal process encounters a reasonably large number of white points (see Figure \ref{fig:triangles} in Section \ref{fourier-sec}).

 From some elementary number theory, we will be able to describe the black regions of $\Z^2$ as a union of ``triangles'' $\Delta$ that are well separated from each other; again, see Figure \ref{fig:triangles}.
 As a consequence, whenever the renewal process passes through a black triangle, it will very likely also pass through at least one white point after it exits the triangle.
 This argument is adequate so long as the triangles are not too large in size; however, for very large triangles it does not produce a sufficient number of white points along the renewal process.
 However, it turns out that large triangles tend to be fairly well separated from each other (at least in the neighbourhood of even larger triangles), and this geometric observation allows one to close the argument.